 Did you know that approximately 30 million male-bodied people in the U.S. suffer from erectile dysfunction?
-In Canada, too, almost half of the men have had erectile dysfunction at some point in their life.
+In Canada, too, almost half of the men have had erectile dysfunction at some point in their life and used Canada Viagra pills.
 Interestingly, the number one cause of this is smoking cigarettes— but what about vaping?

 Some recent studies have shown that vaping, especially if done consistently over long periods of time, does, in fact, increase the risk of developing erectile dysfunction.